PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Future of Kayak Registration in Indiana

-Stay informed by subscribing to DNR updates and joining local paddling clubs.
-The Indiana Paddlers Association regularly updates members on regulatory changes.
+Stay current by subscribing to DNR email updates and joining local paddling organizations.
+The Indiana Paddlers Association provides regular regulatory updates to members.

 FAQ Section